dprojects/Woodworking/Docs/MagicPanelsAPI.md

 		iZ: Z axis offset to add or position to set iType (optional):
 			* "offset": copy like Clone or Link is created in the same place as base object so you can add only offset to the current copy placement instead of searching for base object global position.
+So here the iX, iY, iZ is offset for placement.
-			* "local": set directly to object Placement attribute
+			* "local": set directly to object Placement attribute, so here the iX, iY, iZ is local object XYZ.
+However, if the object is not in the container or the containers don't have offsets this might be global.
+			* "global": setting object position via global coordinates, here the iX, iY, iZ is global XYZ.
+The offset to the global iX, iY, iZ will calculated here automatically.

 ##### Usage:

 		MagicPanels.setPosition(copy, 100, 0, 0, "offset")
 		MagicPanels.setPosition(copy, 100, 0, 0, "local")
+		MagicPanels.setPosition(copy, 100, 0, 0, "global")

 ##### Result: